SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 The files listed can come from various sources.
 They can be software images, configuration snapshots taken from devices, log files from devices or web applications uploaded from the **All applications** page.

 For each file, the name of the file, its owner, the file type (for example, image/bmp, text/csv), its size and the date when it was last updated is provided.
 When hover over particular file entry in the list, actions that can be performed are visible at the end of the row.
-You can also preview files by clicking magnification glass displayed next to file name supporting the feature.
+You can also preview files by clicking magnification glass displayed next to file name of the file supporting the feature.

 You can use filters or search input to look for particular file entry.
-By default files are sorted by file name, if another criteria should be applied, remove sorting by name applied to column and define own criteria for filtering the list.
+By default files are sorted by **File name**, if another criteria should be applied, remove default filter applied to **File name** column and define own criteria for filtering the list.

 <img src="/images/users-guide/Administration/admin-files-repository.png" alt="Files Repository" style="max-width: 100%">